 Claire continued her service after the Marines, working as a civilian with the Army.
 In this capacity, she deployed to Afghanistan and served as a counter insurgency adviser to the infantry.
 Following her work with the Army, Claire served on General Petraeus’s counter insurgency advisory team where she evaluated the training and employment of female engagement teams and their support of special operations forces in Afghanistan.

 After returning home, Claire worked as a Council on Foreign Relations International Affairs fellow studying the role of women in combat and conflicts.

 In various capacities, Claire Russo has dedicated her life to serving her country and her community.
 Raised in Virginia, Claire resides in Earlysville with her three children, Genevieve, Adelle, and Orion.
-Claire’s husband Josh is an Army Special Forces Officer currently deployed overseas.
+Claire’s husband Josh grew up in Earlysville and is an Army Special Forces Officer.